UniversalDependencies/docs/_grc-pos/ADP.md

 ### Definition

-Adposition is a cover term to include both prepositions and postpositions. in Ancient Greek most adpositions are prepositions.
+Adposition is a cover term to include both prepositions and postpositions, i.e., invariable words specifying the function of a nominal with respect to, prototypically, a verb (or adjective). in Ancient Greek most adpositions are prepositions.
 Adpositions can also, especially in Homeric poetry, function as adverbs: it is sometimes very hard to decide whether they are adverbs or adpostions.

 ### Prepositions